 Everyone seems to want “typing jobs”.
 This is a phrase many people Google, “typing job from home.”
 I put this in myself this morning just to see what would come up.

-Thankfully, I saw a few search results from sites that are trustworthy, but also a large number from ones that aren't.
+Thankfully, I saw some search results from sites that are trustworthy, but also a large number from online job boards that I wouldn't necessarily trust.
 It appears scammers are interested in ripping off the people who want to “type from home.”

 What is a typing job from home?